top of page

 Presenting your office and business as tired, run-down, cluttered and disorganised will create a poor first impression and put you on the back foot from the start.

 I recall visiting a practitioner contemplating their practice succession in 2 - 3 years.
 During my initial meeting, my first impressions could have been better.
 There was paper and junk throughout the office area.
 Every area of the office was tired and outdated.
 To the practitioner’s credit, eighteen months later, I was delighted by the transformation when I returned to advance the succession process.
-The whole office was repainted and refreshed, new carpet was laid through each office area, new furniture was purchased, and all the excess paper and junk was removed.
+The whole office was repainted and refreshed, a new carpet was laid through each office area, new furniture was purchased, and all the excess paper and junk was removed.
 The office was completely transformed into a modern, professional office.

 If your practice has gotten into some (bad) habits of storing client files across your office floor as you look to complete client work, now is the time to rectify this issue.
-Cleanse your office space and tidy up your office environment and return all client files to their proper storage location (i.e. get them off your office floor).
+Cleanse your office space, tidy up your office environment and return all client files to their proper storage location (i.e. get them off your office floor).

 A messy office can lead to several issues for a professional service firm, including: